1983 European Cup final

-The 1983 European Cup final was a football match held at the Olympic Stadium, Athens, on 25 May 1983, that saw Hamburg of West Germany defeat Juventus of Italy 1–0.
+The 1983 European Cup final was a football match held at the Olympic Stadium, Athens, on 25 May 1983, that saw Hamburger SV of West Germany defeat Juventus of Italy 1–0.
 A single goal from Felix Magath eight minutes into the game was enough for Hamburg to claim their first European Cup title.
 It was the sixth consecutive European Cup final to finish with a 1–0 scoreline.